Gagan123deep/Qbit-Simulation/README.md

 ## Scope

 - The Python side covers state-vector workflows for gates, QFT, measurement, and entropy experiments.
-- The Julia side is intentionally limited to a strictly 2-qubit open quantum system.
-- The repository does not try to be a general-purpose quantum framework; it is a compact simulation project built around the current coursework and research scope.
+- The repository does not try to be a general-purpose quantum framework; it is a compact simulation project built around the current coursework.

 ## Suggested reading order